Updated on: December 6, 2024

 - Secure bookmark storage.

-In my testing, I was really impressed by RoboForm’s form-filling tool — it has 7 templates for things like addresses, passport information, and vehicle registration, and it was able to fill out dozens of fields accurately in all my tests (which is way more reliable than similar form-filling tools from Keeper and Bitwarden).
-Blank forms like addresses and phone numbers will automatically adapt to match the country you’re in, which is a nice touch.
+In my testing, I was really impressed by RoboForm’s form-filling tool — it has 8 templates for addresses, passport information, and a template for application data with fields for the program’s version, size, and more.
+You can create customized forms with up to 9 fields and even set alternative strings.
+RoboForm filled every field accurately during my tests (making it way more reliable than similar form-filling tools from Keeper and Bitwarden).
+Blank forms like addresses and phone numbers automatically adapt to match the country you’re in, which is a nice touch.

 RoboForm’s Security Center alerts you to weak, compromised, and reused passwords.
 However, while RoboForm can identify a password that has been compromised, it doesn’t provide you with any details about the breach.